Another Word For CLEAR

 authorize

-Verb : (transitive) To grant (someone) the permission or power necessary to do (something).
+Verb : (transitive) To grant (someone) the permission or power necessary to do (something); to permit; to sanction or consent to.

 crystallize